Lab-Brat/flask_masque/README.md

 git clone https://github.com/Lab-Brat/flask_masque.git
 cd flask_masque
 ```
-* run docker-compose, it will build the image (based on AlmaLinux 8 image) containing the app and create two containers - postgresql and the app
+* run docker-compose, it will build the image (based on Debian image) containing the app and create two containers - postgresql and the app
 **\# Note that in this case the repository will be mounted into the container**
 ```bash
 docker-compose up